 For example, an IP network with a size of /16 (65512 addresses) can bring its owner about 30,000 € per month when rented out.
 And many owners of such networks do not imagine that they are sitting on enormous wealth.

-Special trading platforms, the so-called Market Place, can be effectively used for renting.
+Special trading platforms, the so-called Market Place, can be effectively used to rent and buy address space.
 Such platforms exist in the United States of America, England, in China.
 The only trading platform under the jurisdiction of the European Union is the German MarketPlace Interlir.com, which was developed by our company Interlir GmbH.
-With the help of our platform, you can redistribute the entire mass of resources unused in Europe for practical use, offering everyone who needs to rent them from their owners for a while and as required on a reimbursable basis.
+With the help of our platform, you can redistribute the entire mass of IPv4 resources unused in Europe for practical use, offering everyone who needs IPv4 addresses to rent them from their owners for a while and as required on a reimbursable basis.

 In our opinion, it is possible to involve the state itself in the process of thrifty distribution of IP resources, which could, among other things, legally confirm the legitimacy of such an approach and encourage owners who have excess resources to participate in the redistribution.
 In addition to real practical benefits for the IT industry and accelerating its development, as well as saving enormous funds for equipment replacement, this can bring tangible benefits to those institutions – owners of IP resources that will participate in this.